 Package analysis

-In a real car, the CAN bus can be much more complex and the CAN frames can appear much faster, so the of ID could be quite difficult.
+In a real car, the CAN bus can be much more complicated and the CAN frames can appear much faster, so locating the ID could be quite difficult.
 So, to easily identify the ID, you can follow the steps below.

 Divide CAN frames and execute Replay attack